rust-lang/cargo/src/doc/src/reference/config.md

 * Default: none
 * Environment: `CARGO_BUILD_DEP_INFO_BASEDIR`

-Strips the given path prefix from dep info file paths.
+Strips the given path prefix from [dep info](../guide/build-cache.md#dep-info-files) file paths.
+This config setting is intended to convert absolute paths to relative paths for tools that require relative paths.

-Cargo saves a "dep info" file with a `.d` suffix which is a Makefile-like syntax that indicates all of the file dependencies required to rebuild the artifact.
-These are intended to be used with external build systems so that they can detect if Cargo needs to be re-executed.
-The paths in the file are absolute by default.
-This config setting can be set to strip the given prefix from all of the paths for tools that require relative paths.

 The setting itself is a config-relative path.
 So, for example, a value of `"."` would strip all paths starting with the parent directory of the `.cargo`